newwayland/blog/content/post/mmt-verify-will-investors-shun-government-debt/index.md

 Therefore, simple competition between the two alternatives determines the price of UK government debt.

 If the Bank dropped interest rates to zero, stating it would stay there permanently, then the price of UK government debt would rapidly follow.
-This much we know from the evidence from Japan, where interest rates are near zero.
+We can see this in Japan where interest rates are near zero and the rates on Japanese Government Bonds remain very low.
-The rates on Japanese Government Bonds remain very low.
+But perhaps more importantly there is no runaway inflation despite low interest rates.

 There is no risk that interest rates on UK government debt will reach crippling levels.
 Interest rates are policy variables.